-What makes that first mug of coffee in the am so heavenly…?
+What makes that first mug of coffee freshly brewed from a coffee grinder in the am so heavenly…?

 Women who love their coffee, take note: When we sip on that cup of joe, the caffeine binds to our brain’s adenosine receptors, which prevent us from being tired.
 As well as this, the brewed beverage also stimulates the production of adrenaline and dopamine in the brain, making us feel happier and more energetic throughout the day.

 From the anticipation of brewing your morning espresso to the absorption of caffeine throughout your body, coffee has complex and intriguing effects on the brain.
 We spoke to coffee expert, James Carter from Coffee Direct, who highlights 5 surprising ways your first cup of coffee affects your brain.

 Coffee is the most popular beverage in the world, with more than 400 billion cups consumed each year.
 A lot of people wake up to the anticipation of drinking their first cup of coffee, and it makes them look forward to their day.
 Anticipation is rooted in the brain’s cerebellum, which controls automatic thinking.
 When we anticipate a positive situation, such as drinking coffee, our brain desires more dopamine (aka ‘the happy hormone’) as feelings of excitement arise.
 That means you will feel good even just knowing you’ll soon be drinking your first cup of freshly brewed coffee.

 Pavlovian theory dictates that certain objects or events can trigger a conditioned response.
 When we prepare coffee, our conditioned response is that of pleasure, so our brain reacts by releasing even more dopamine into our system.
 This explains why we feel excited when waiting for our coffee to brew or driving to collect one at our favorite local coffee shop.